1 Day in Valencia: A Realistic Itinerary (From a Local)

 Evening: Drinks (+ dinner) in the marina

 If you haven’t had dinner yet, there are dozens of restaurants along the promenade.
-Many of them specialise in Mediterranean cuisines, such as rice dishes and tapas.
+Many specialize in Mediterranean cuisines, such as rice dishes and tapas.

 Final thoughts on seeing Valencia in one day

-I normally recommend spending 3 days in Valencia.
+I normally recommend spending at least 3 days in Valencia.
 But if you only have 24 hours in Valencia, you can certainly make the most of your time by following this itinerary.

 If you want to learn more about your destination, see what Valencia is famous for and check out these fun facts about Valencia.